Learn all about the History of Carolina Beach Music

 The legend is that it all started at Jim Hanna's Tijuana Inn in the spring of 1948.
 One night a friend convinced Jim to allow African American "jump blues" to be played on the jukebox.
 The kids went wild.
 Soon all over Myrtle Beach and the North Carolina coast dancing joints popped up.
 White patrons adopted the African American sounds of R&B, Blues, and Jazz.
 Soon bands were tweaking the sound into the unique Carolina Beach music sound we love today.
 You can hear it in each note, the fast pace, the lively rhythms, the historically African American music influence.
 A wonderful thing was born.

 If you've been to any local event on Oak Island and there is music playing, you will likely see people dancing a distinctly North Carolina dance, The Shag.
 The Shag is, by the way, the official dance of the State of North Carolina.

-The term "Shag Dancing" didn't begin to be used until the 1950's but it's origins began long before.
-Remember how we mentioned all those dance joints that popped up in Myrtle Beach and the Carolina Coast.
+The term "Shag Dancing" didn't begin to be used until the 1950's, but it's origins began long before.
+Remember how we mentioned all those dance joints that popped up in Myrtle Beach and on the Carolina Coast?
 Well, that's where the Shag began.
 So how does one dance the Shag?
 Not as easy as it looks.

 The Shag is a six-count, eight-step basic pattern danced in a slot.
 It is similar to a six-count swing dance with a twist.
 The dance is male-led, free-flowing, and includes a healthy amount of improvisation.
 It looks easy, but it isn't.

 The basic rhythm is a six-count swing in that it is a triple step, triple step, rock step or counted as "one-and-two, three-and-four, five-six."
 There are eight shag dance steps in the basic pattern.
 The "one-and-two" and "three-and-four" steps should take about as much time to complete as the "five-six."
 Check out the video above to see the Shag in action.